2000 Miami Dolphins season: AFC Wild Card game vs. Indianapolis Colts

 Miami advanced to the playoffs after winning the AFC East title.
 In the Wildcard round they hosted their division rivals, the Indianapolis Colts.
 Fiedler threw for 185 yards, completing 19 passes from 34 attempts.
 However, he threw three interceptions, all in the first half of the game.
 Lamar Smith rushed for 209 yards on 40 attempts, a club record held until Ricky Williams rushed for 42 attempts against the Buffalo Bills during week 3 in 2003.
 The Dolphins won 23–17 in overtime on a 17-yard run by Smith.
 This is the most recent post-season win for the Miami Dolphins.

+After the Detroit Lions won the 2023 NFC Wild Card Round against the Los Angeles Rams, the Dolphins now hold the longest playoff win drought in the NFL.